zeux/qgrep/README.md

     fn - search in file names using a regular expression (unless l flag is used)

-    fs - search in file names/paths using a space-delimited literal query The query is a space-delimited lists of literal components; if a component contains a slash, it is used to filter files by path; otherwise it is used to filter files by name.
+    fs - search in file names/paths using a space-delimited literal query The query is a space-delimited list of literal components; if a component contains a slash, it is used to filter files by path; otherwise it is used to filter files by name.
 For example: